 Once your application is received, it is reviewed for completeness and forwarded to our Program Director, Jana Hawley, who will contact you to arrange a phone interview.
 Admissions decisions are sent out soon thereafter, on a rolling basis.

-Applications are accepted beginning October 1 and applicants are encouraged to apply as early as possible (especially those individuals who are seeking financial aid).
+Applicants are encouraged to apply as early as possible (especially those individuals who are seeking financial aid).
 Applications submitted less than five weeks before the start of the program are considered on a space-available basis and must contain a late application fee.

 Sunbridge is approved by the U.S. Immigrations and Customs Enforcement’s Student and Exchange Visitor Program (SEVP) to invite the transfer of foreign students into the United States to study at our Institute.
 We welcome students from all over the world to join our student body and engage in the pursuit of becoming a Waldorf teacher.